-At 90 days, look how far far you’ve come!
+At 90 days, look how far you’ve come!

-As traffic increases, make sure you have processes in place to connect with visitors and capture leads that can be transferred to your sales team.
+As their traffic increases, businesses begin to build conversion paths to capture leads that can be transferred to their sales team.

 At six months, your They Ask, You Answer journey should really be gathering steam.
-As Eric puts it, “the snowball is built, and you’re just about ready to start rolling down the mountain.”
+As Devon puts it, “the snowball is built, and you’re ready to start rolling down the mountain.”

 A culture of content creation

-Successful They Ask, You Answer companies build a culture of content creation by consistently publishing optimized content that both draws traffic and shortens the sales cycle.
+Successful They Ask, You Answer companies build a culture of content creation by regularly publishing content that both draws traffic and shortens the sales cycle.

 Strategic planning and detailed reporting

-At 180 days, the They Ask, You Answer principles should feel somewhat like second nature, and the culture of your business will have adapted to incorporate this new mindset.
+At 180 days, the They Ask, You Answer principles feel like second nature, and the culture of your business will have adapted to this new mindset.

 Shortcuts to avoid